AdhvikVithun/Geospatial-Data-Managemnet/README.md

+GeoSpatial Data Management:
+there are 2 parts in this:
+1) Data redundancy removal
+2) Geospatial indexing system

+Part I :

 Data Redundancy Identification / Removal Algorithm

 This project is done to solve real world problem of finding duplicate , unecessory files.